-POLICIES AND PROCEDURES TO RESOLVE STUDENT GRIEVANCE/COMPLAINT the person is a TTCCT student or staff/faculty member.
+POLICIES AND PROCEDURES TO RESOLVE STUDENT GRIEVANCE/COMPLAINT

+Training Center of Central Texas, LLC, guarantees procedural fairness to any accused person, whether the person is a TTCCT student or staff/faculty member.
 In pursuit of its policy of openness, accountability, and responsiveness to students, the institution's administration provides established grievance procedures.
 The director shall maintain a file on each grievance reported, including procedures followed and the final disposition of the case.